WinkPay POS Integration

 IllegalStateException: WinkPaySdk not initialized | API used before WinkPayEmbedded.init() returned | Move init earlier (Application.onCreate or top of Activity.onCreate). |

-IllegalStateException: CLIENT_ID is not configured in .env | envFileContent was null / empty / missing the key | Verify the file you read into envContent actually contains the keys; check that Config(envFileContent = …) was passed (and not silently dropped). |
+IllegalStateException: CLIENT_ID is not configured in .env | Config.clientId (and merchantClientSecret) were not passed, and envFileContent was either absent or missing the key | Pass clientId + merchantClientSecret directly on Config (see §5.1).
+For the legacy .env path, verify the file actually contains the keys and that Config(envFileContent = …) was set. |

 | SDK init crashes with a native-library load error | Bundled native libs are being packaged compressed inside base.apk | Set packaging.jniLibs.useLegacyPackaging = true in your app's build.gradle.kts. |